N'dri Philippe Koffi: Club career

 Koffi began playing football at the youth academy of Coulaines, and had stint with the youth teams at Le Mans and Laval before joining Reims on 9 July 2019.
 He made his professional debut with Reims in a 2–0 Ligue 1 win over Rennes on 12 September 2021, scoring his side's second goal in the 67th minute.

 On 28 January 2022, Koffi was loaned to Paços de Ferreira in Portugal.
 On 11 August 2022, he returned to Paços de Ferreira on a new loan.

 On 31 January 2023, Koffi moved on a new loan to Le Mans in Championnat National.

+On 21 August 2023, Koffi signed for recently relegated Championnat National club Sochaux on a two-year deal.

+International career

+Koffi was called up to the Ivory Coast U23s for the 2023 Maurice Revello Tournament.